protocol7/protocol7-blog/_posts/2007-11-22-liberacion.md

   </p>

   <p>
     Now, I might not agree with the implementation choices made by Jim (that would be SOAP all over) but I find that his <a href="http://jim.webber.name/2007/09/13/56db5919-3195-4008-92e1-5268078f586e.aspx">Guerrilla SOA</a> in many ways fit with my current thinking around how to approach integration.
-Go watch his <a href="http://jim.webber.name/presentations.html">presentation</a> from QCon and Øredev.
+Go watch his <a href="http://jim.webber.name/presentations.html">presentation</a> from QCon and Oredev.
 Everything up to slide 18 is bang on target.
   </p>

   <p>